 - Cloud Provider Setup – In Harness, you connect Harness to your Google account, adding Google Cloud Platform as a Harness Cloud Provider.
 For more informations, see Add Cloud Providers.

-- Harness Application- Create a Harness Application with a Service, Environment, and Workflow.
-We do not cover Application set up in this article.
+- Harness Application – Create a Harness Application with a Service, Environment, and Workflow.
+We do not cover Application setup in this sequence.
 See Application Components.

 - 24/7 Service Guard Setup – In the Environment, set up 24/7 Service Guard to monitor your live, production application.